liquidprompt/liquidprompt/README.md

 `~/.config/liquidpromptrc` or `~/.liquidpromptrc` and edit it according to your preferences.
 If you skip this step, the default behaviour will be used.

+Note that you should not overwrite the `PROMPT_COMMAND` variable, or else the prompt will not be available.

 ## DEPENDENCIES